Bed Bug Heat Treatment Methods Compared

 Why Heat Treatment Method Matters

 When homeowners search for bed bug heat treatment, they often assume all heat is the same.
-It's not.
-The type of heat, how it's delivered, and what's combined with it determines whether you get complete elimination or a costly re-infestation weeks later.
+However, it's not.
+In fact, the type of heat, how it's delivered, and what's combined with it determines whether you get complete elimination or a costly re-infestation weeks later.

-At Custom Bedbug Inc., we've performed 10,000+ treatments since 2014 and tested every method available.
-Our conclusion?
-Electric dry heat combined with targeted chemical application and silica-based dust delivers the highest success rate with the lowest risk.
+At Custom Bedbug Inc., we've performed 10,000+ treatments since 2014 and, along the way, tested every method available.
+As a result, our conclusion is clear: electric dry heat combined with targeted chemical application and silica-based dust delivers the highest success rate with the lowest risk.

 Bed bugs die when their internal temperature reaches 113°F (45°C) and stays there for at least 90 minutes.
 However, killing eggs requires higher sustained temperatures.
-Professional treatments target 135-145°F (57-63°C) throughout the structure to ensure complete elimination of all life stages.
+For that reason, professional bed bug heat treatment targets 135-145°F (57-63°C) throughout the structure to ensure complete elimination of all life stages.

 Bed bugs are survival experts.
-They'll crawl into wall voids, electrical outlets, and furniture crevices to escape heat.
-If ANY area stays below lethal temperature, survivors will re-infest your home within weeks.
-This is why how heat is delivered matters as much as the temperature itself.
+In fact, they'll crawl into wall voids, electrical outlets, and furniture crevices to escape heat.
+As a result, if ANY area stays below lethal temperature, survivors will re-infest your home within weeks.
+For that reason, how heat is delivered matters as much as the temperature itself.

 Heat Treatment Methods Compared

-There are four primary methods used to heat-treat bed bug infestations.
-Each has distinct advantages and limitations that affect success rates, safety, and cost.
+Overall, there are four primary methods used to heat-treat bed bug infestations.
+Moreover, each has distinct advantages and limitations that affect success rates, safety, and cost.

 Our signature triple-layer approach: Electric dry heat for immediate kill, targeted residual spray for secondary protection, and silica-based dust for long-term defense.